This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Just enter your email and I’ll send it right to you, plus great new recipes weekly!

 Free up your stove and make corn on the cob in the slow cooker.
 This delicious side dish goes with just about anything and this is a super easy way to cook corn.
 Keep your kitchen cool and free up space on the stove.
-This easy recipe is the way to go!
+This easy slow cooker recipe is the way to go!

 picture of ingredients: oil, butter, seasoning, corn on the cob